 \subsubsection{Evaluation with ground truth table sets}

 Standard rank-based metrics (e.g., Hit@K) are ill-suited for agentic systems that output variable-length sets.
-We therefore measure selection accuracy between the reference table set $T_{ref}$ and the predicted table set $T_{pred}$ using a set-aware \emph{\textbf{F1-Score}}, a harmonic mean of precision and recall that captures the two core objectives of our task goal.
-Specifically, we utilize Recall to evaluate the sufficiency (or coverage) of the selected data sources, and Precision to evaluate their minimality (or conciseness).
-To ensure a rigorous comparison with ranking-based baselines like vector search, we evaluate their performance across various retrieval thresholds $K$ and report the best achieved F1-score.
-The metric formulations are as follows: \begin{itemize} \item \textbf{Recall}: $\frac{|T_{ref} \cap T_{pred}|}{|T_{ref}|}$ (Measures coverage), \item \textbf{Precision}: $\frac{|T_{ref} \cap T_{pred}|}{|T_{pred}|}$ (Measures conciseness), \item \textbf{F1-Score}: $2 \times \frac{Precision \times Recall}{Precision + Recall}$. \end{itemize} We also track the average number of steps, i.e., \emph{\textbf{Average \#step}}, per task to measure the computational cost and efficiency of the reasoning process.
+We therefore evaluate selection accuracy between the reference table set $T_{ref}$ and the predicted table set $T_{pred}$ using a set-aware \emph{\textbf{F1-Score}}, the harmonic mean of precision and recall.
+Specifically, Recall measures the sufficiency (coverage) of the selected data sources, and Precision measures their minimality (conciseness).
+To ensure a rigorous comparison with ranking-based baselines such as vector search, we evaluate their performance across various retrieval thresholds $K$ and report the highest achieved F1-score.
+The metrics are defined as follows: \begin{itemize} \item \textbf{Recall}: $\frac{|T_{ref} \cap T_{pred}|}{|T_{ref}|}$ (measures coverage), \item \textbf{Precision}: $\frac{|T_{ref} \cap T_{pred}|}{|T_{pred}|}$ (measures conciseness), \item \textbf{F1-Score}: $2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}}$. \end{itemize} We also report the average number of reasoning steps per task (\emph{\textbf{Average \#steps}}) to measure computational efficiency and reasoning overhead.